Lost television broadcast

-Lost television broadcasts are television programs that were not preserved after their original airing, rendering them permanently unavailable for both public and private screening.
-Because of this, they are considered a form of lost media, particularly affecting television shows or films that aired before the widespread use of home video recording and digital archiving.
+Lost television broadcasts are television programs that were not preserved after their original airing, rendering them permanently lost.
+This particularly affects television programs that aired before the widespread use of home video recording and digital archiving.
 A significant portion of early television programming was never recorded, largely because recording equipment was unavailable or the content was considered to have little monetary or historical value.

 Wiping

 Wiping and junking are colloquial terms for actions taken by radio, television, production and broadcasting companies to erase or destroy old audiotapes, videotapes, and kinescopes.
 Although the practice was once typical, especially in the 1960s and 1970s, wiping is much less common today.

 Ongoing recovery efforts

 Australia

-Commercial stations created their own programs, but the majority of locally produced original programming was funded by the government-owned Australian Broadcasting Commission (ABC).
-By June 1964, ABC had produced 185 of the 212 plays, all 31 operas, and 90 of the 95 ballets shown on Australian television in that period.
+The majority of locally produced original programing in Australia was funded by the government-owned Australian Broadcasting Commission (ABC).
+Commercial stations created their own programs, yet by June 1964, ABC had produced 185 of the 212 plays, all 31 operas, and 90 of the 95 ballets shown on Australian television in that period.

 Although many important ABC programs from these early days were captured as kinescopes, most of this material was later lost or destroyed.
 In a 1999 newspaper article on the subject, author Bob Ellis recounted the story of a large collection of kinescopes of early ABC drama productions and other programs, including some of the first Australian Shakespeare television productions and the pioneering popular music show Six O'Clock Rock.
 Learning that the ABC planned to dispose of these recordings, Bruce Beresford (then a production assistant at the ABC) arranged for a friend to pose as a silver nitrate dealer, and the anonymous collector purchased the films for a nominal cost.
 Subsequently, the collector occasionally rented some of the recordings out to schools for a small fee.
 However, the daughter of one of the actors involved (Owen Weingott), recognized her father from a Shakespeare production and told him about it.
 Assuming that ABC still owned the print and was making money out of these recordings without compensating the actors, Weingott lodged an official complaint.
 Commonwealth police descended on the illegal collector, but he was warned that they were coming, and in a panic, he destroyed almost all the material he possessed.

-No footage is known to exist of the Melbourne version of Tell the Truth.

 The National Film and Sound Archive holdings of 1950s-era shows include several episodes of the 1957 discussion series Leave It to the Girls, most of the 1958–1959 soap opera Autumn Affair, and several episodes of the comedy game show The Pressure Pak Show.